riff-lang/site/src/doc.md

 Returns the integer value of byte `i` in string `s`. `i` is `0` unless specified by the user.
-If a user-defined function is passed as argument `s`, the byte at index `i` in the function's bytecode table is returned.
+If a user-defined function is passed as argument `s`, the byte at index `i` in the function's bytecode array is returned.
 This is identical to subscripting the function.

 ```riff